oyvindio/znc_notify_email/README.md

 private message or mentions you (or some other predefined string) in a channel you are in.  notify_email.py uses uses the [Mailgun](http://www.mailgun.com/) API to send email so you don't need a local SMTP server, just a Mailgun account (currently free up to 10k emails/month).
+I wrote this mostly to scratch an itch, so it is a bit rough around the edges.

 ## Requirements
 - znc must be built and linked with modpython.so (use `./configure --enable-python`, or refer to the znc install instructions)